Northreact/Myproject/README.md

-# Myproject
+# To download a project to a folder
- Here are the finished projects and those who are in development
+ This is the shared folder where all my projects are located.
+You must go to the folder and follow the instructions